Do Go On - 443 - The Theft of The Scream

 He's like a childhood best friend.

-Childhood, they knew each other since they were Bjorn.
+fine anyway child had they knew each other since they were Bjorn

 But sadly for you, Paul heads out in the crowd.